 Tracing its roots back to 400 BCE, Bali Jatra commemorates the voyages of the Sadhabas, the seafaring traders of ancient Kalinga, who sailed in Boita ships to Sri Lanka, Indonesia, Myanmar, and Thailand, forging trade and cultural exchanges across Asia.
 Today, the festival in Cuttack stands as one of Asia’s largest open-air fairs, keeping alive Odisha’s maritime legacy.

-“This landmark event ensures Odisha’s cultural pride and seafaring history take their rightful place on the world stage,” said Dr. Bibhuti Bhusan Pattnayak FRSA, Organising Secretary, OSUK (CIC).
-The initiative is spearheaded by Xpertnest, led by British-Odia entrepreneur Arun Kar, whose vision has been instrumental in bringing Bali Jatra to London.
+“This landmark event in the British Parliament ensures Odisha’s maritime legacy and cultural pride take their place on the world stage,” said Organising Secretary Dr Bibhuti Bhusan Pattnayak FRSA, OSUK (CIC).
+The initiative is brought to you by Xpertnest, led by British-Odia entrepreneur and philanthropist Arun Kar, whose passion for his home state Odisha has been the driving force behind his visionary and pioneering initiatives.

-“By launching Bali Jatra UK 2025 in London, we aim to create not just a cultural celebration but a meaningful dialogue on ancient trade, civilisation, and their relevance in today’s world,” added spokesperson Sweta Mohanty.
+“Prime Minister Narendra Modi has spoken many times about India’s historic maritime bonds,” noted Sweta Mohanty, spokesperson for the organising committee.
+“By launching Bali Jatra UK 2025 in London, we hope to create not just a celebration, but a vital forum for dialogue on ancient trade, civilisational heritage, and their relevance in contemporary times.”

 The organisers emphasised that Bali Jatra is more than a festival of trade—it symbolises shared journeys, cultural coexistence, and sustainable futures.
 The London event will also spotlight pressing global themes, including climate action, South-South cooperation, and cultural diplomacy.